 - Present your qualifications to potential employers

-And, when you have a better sense of how to change careers, recruiters can match you with temporary and project-based work that can help you build transferable skills and gain experience in your new area of focus if needed.
-A staffing firm can also help you find a full-time job in your chosen field when you’re ready to make that leap.
+When you have a better sense of how you want to change careers, employment agency professionals can assist in connecting you with work and educational opportunities that can help you build transferable skills and gain experience in your new area of focus.

 Tips for choosing and working with an employment agency

-Once you’ve identified an employment agency you’d like to work with, how should you reach out?
+Once you’ve identified a resource you’d like to work with, how should you reach out?
 There are two ways: You can respond to a specific job posting, or simply register as a potential candidate who is open to a variety of opportunities with client companies.

-The agency’s staffing specialists can provide valuable insight on how to change careers by giving you specifics about available positions, potential employers in your chosen career and industry, and relevant trends in the job market.
+The employment agency’s team members can provide valuable insight on how you can change careers by giving you specifics about available positions, potential employers in your chosen career and industry, and relevant trends in the job market.
 They can also assess your suitability for open roles.

 What else can you do to help the process?

-Even if you’re not 100 percent sure what type of job you’re after, go into a meeting with a recruiter with a firm grasp of your own skills and talents and the confidence to present yourself.
-(See Steps #1 and #2!)
-That determination will create a great first impression and help the agency find the right opportunity for you.
+Even if you’re not 100% sure what type of job you’re after, go into a meeting with a talent solutions specialist with a strong grasp of your skills and talents — and a clear motivation for changing careers.
+(See Steps 1 and 2!)
 The more assured you are about your career objectives and what type of job and organizational culture you seek, the better able an employment agency will be to help you.